 Date: May 2017

 JJ Lee, C Breazeal, D DeSteno (2017).
 Role of Speaker Cues in Attention Inference.
-Frontiers in Robotics and AI (In Review).
+Frontiers in Robotics and AI.

 To develop robot learning companions that can engage children like a social peer, we first have to understand how children themselves are emotionally expressive to their friends.